BZFlag-Dev/bzflag.org/_documentation/developer/pages/compiling-on-windows.md

 ### Using the dependencies

-Once you have either the pre-built binaries or you have compiled the dependencies, you need to ensure that BZFlag can find them.
+Once you have compiled the dependencies, you need to ensure that BZFlag can find them.

 **For BZFlag 2.4:**